 Chapter 3.
-The DB Replication Framework
+The DB Replication Manager

-The easiest way to add replication to your transactional application is to use the replication framework.
-The replication framework provides a comprehensive communications layer that enables replication.
-For a brief listing of the replication framework's feature set, see Replication Framework Overview (page 5).
+The easiest way to add replication to your transactional application is to use the Replication Manager.
+The Replication Manager provides a comprehensive communications layer that enables replication.
+For a brief listing of the Replication Manager's feature set, see Replication Manager Overview (page 4).

-To use the replication framework, you make use of special methods off the Environment and EnvironmentConfig classes.
+To use the Replication Manager, you make use of special methods off the Environment and EnvironmentConfig classes.
 You also use a series of related classes to perform your implementation.
 For example, in order to detect whether your code is running as a master or a replica, you must implement com.sleepycat.db.EventHandler. (see Determining State (page 38)).
 That is:

 - 1. Create an environment handle as normal. - 2.
 Configure your environment handle as needed (e.g. set the error file and error prefix values, if desired). - 3.
-Use the replication framework replication methods to configure the replication framework.
-Using these methods causes DB to know that you are using the replication framework.
+Use the Replication Manager replication methods to configure the Replication Manager.
+Using these methods causes DB to know that you are using the Replication Manager.

-Configuring the replication framework entails setting its replication priority, setting the TCP/IP address that this replication environment will use for incoming replication messages, identify TCP/IP addresses of other replication environments, setting the number of replication environments in the replication group, and so forth.
+Configuring the Replication Manager entails setting the replication environment's priority, setting the TCP/IP address that this replication environment will use for incoming replication messages, identifying TCP/IP addresses of other replication environments, setting the number of replication environments in the replication group, and so forth.
 These actions are discussed throughout the remainder of this chapter.